 MIPS will be working with the CIOB’s Construction Manager to explain the technology to construction health and safety professionals over the coming weeks, running a round table and a webinar, where the safety helmets will be demonstrat- ed.
 Experts from some of the UK’s most successful contractors who influence thought around health and safety will come together to focus on accident statistics, head/brain injuries, the effectiveness of standard hard hat technology and how it can be improved.
 For further information, contact firstname.lastname@example.org.Follow the MIPS Safety Helmet page on Linkedin: https://www.linkedin.com/showcase/64996754

 #HSE #BrainProtection #MIPS #WorkingatHeight #hatwise. #hardhatawareness #centurion #safety #headwayAbout MIPS

-MIPS specialises in helmet-based safety and protection of the brain.
+MIPS specialises in helmet safety and protection of the brain.
 MIPS is the world leader in this field.
 Based on an ingredient brand model, the MIPS Brain Protection System (BPS) is sold to the global helmet industry.
 MIPS solutions are patented and are based on 25 years of research, testing, and development, together with the Royal Institute of Technology and the Karolinska University Hospital in Stockholm, Sweden.
 The brain protection system is already firmly established and well known in sports helmets and extremely popular among skiers and cyclists.
 Currently over 14m helmets from over 100 helmet brands are equipped with MIPS BPS in the global helmet market.
-This includes ski, bicycle, motorcycle, climbing, equestrian and now safety helmets.
+This includes ski helmets, bike helmets, motorcycle helmets, climbing helmets, horse riding helmets and now construction helmets.
 The company’s headquarters, with 38 employees in research and development, sales, marketing and administration is located in Stockholm together with the test facility.